Sugar Creek in Southern Door County

-I brought along my old tennis shoes to walk in the creek so I laced them up and then removed the camera, tripod, camera trigger and filters from the car.
-Heading down toward the creek there were swarms of Wisconsin’s state bird, back to the car for bug spray.
+I brought along my old tennis shoes to walk in the creek so I laced them up and then removed the camera, tripod, camera trigger, and filters from the car.
+Heading down toward the creek there were swarms of Wisconsin’s state bird, so back to the car for bug spray.
 I bathed in the stuff.

-The Water Was Nice
+Water Was Pleasant

 Even back then I was not a girly girl.
-I did stuff with the boys, like catch worms for fishing by using cool shock rods and treeing coons at night with the hunting dogs.
+I did stuff with the boys, like catching worms for fishing by using cool shock rods and treeing coons at night with the hunting dogs.
 Fond memories.

 Long Exposures Cool Photos

-Walking the Shoreline
+Walking The Shoreline

 I thought I’d explore and enjoy the beach area until sunset.

-A group of Double-crested Cormorants drying their wings.
+The front and center cormorant has its wings spread out wide to dry them off.
 Unlike many waterbirds, the cormorant’s wings do not repel the water.
 You will see them drying their wings up in trees along the water.
-I think they have a prehistoric-look, do you agree?

-Sunset Over the Bay
+Sunset Over The Bay